 My final days in New Orleans were encapsulated in my hot, muggy, benign, secure quarters.

 Then, the doorbell rang on one of those dark and paranoid days.

-I quickly scampered down the stairs, through the courtyard and the long walkway than ran between the big house and the slave quarters to the enormous wooden door that fronted Bourbon Street to see who it was.
+I quickly scampered down the stairs, through the courtyard and the long walkway, then ran between the big house and the slave quarters to the enormous wooden door that fronted Bourbon Street to see who it was.

-Standing in front of the door, in a loose fitting calico dress, was Annie.
-Her breasts jutted out into the calico like rockets, and she grabbed me, compressing those things against my body.
+Annie was in a loose-fitting calico dress and standing in front of the door.
+Her breasts jutted out into the calico-like rockets, and she grabbed me, compressing those things against my body.

-“Justin, you’re okay, I’m so glad you’re okay.
+“Justin, you’re okay; I’m so glad you’re okay.
 I heard you were in the hospital from James.
 He said he visited you.”

-“Yes, James came by it was nice of him, but like the rest of the doctors, they had no idea what happened; they kinda just said it was okay to go, so I’m worried.”
+“Yes, James came by.
+It was nice of him, but like the rest of the doctors, they had no idea what happened; they kinda just said it was okay to go, so I’m worried.”

-“After I spoke to James, I called Lacy, she was out of her mind., I told her I would stop by, she was concerned and asked me to tell her how you felt.
+“After I spoke to James, I called Lacy; she was out of her mind.
+I told her I would stop by; she was concerned and asked me to tell her how you felt.
 Didn’t you call her?”

-“Come on Annie, you know how it is, I just don’t want to worry her.”
+“Come on, Annie, you know how it is; I just don’t want to worry her.”

-“I understand,” she replied, but I am not sure she did.
+“I understand,” she replied, but I am unsure she did.

-As it was, I was a bit tired of being holed up in the little room, and as afraid as I was of imminent death, with Annie around I figured if I keeled over, she could at least get me help, so I made a suggestion.
+As it was, I was a bit tired of being holed up in the little room, and as afraid as I was of imminent death, with Annie around, I figured if I keeled over, she could at least get me help, so I made a suggestion.

-“You want to take a walk to Café du Monde and get some of that café?
+“You want to walk to Café du Monde and get some of that café?
 I gotta load up.
-No coffee like that in LA and I’m to be going home soon.”
+No coffee like that in LA, and I’m going home soon.”

 “Sure, that’ll be nice.
 Let’s go,” she agreed.

 It was always fun being out with Annie.
 I was already feeling better and so glad she came.
-Since we disagreed about everything serious, we could concentrate of lighter things.
+Since we disagreed about everything serious, we could concentrate on lighter things.
 I could turn my mind off and enjoy, and Annie seemed to be able to do the same.
 It seems we both understood that’s the way it had to be.

-Easy going Annie, that’s what most saw, and most of the time that is what she was, but there was another side of Annie, a darker side, a side of hopelessness and futility, and I knew that side, too.
-Yet to me, such hopelessness and confusion was the inevitable outcome of her philosophy, and I told her so.
+Easy-going Annie, that’s what most saw, and most of the time, that is what she was, but there was another side of Annie, a darker side, a side of hopelessness and futility, and I knew that side, too.
+Yet, such hopelessness and confusion were the inevitable outcome of her philosophy, and I told her so.

 “Listen, Annie, it’s that Marxist bullshit that fucks you up.
 That’s why you’re depressed.
 It makes no sense.
 The whole philosophy is non-functional.
-It doesn’t work, so each time you try and apply it to your life, it fails you and you’re down.
+It doesn’t work, so each time you try to apply it to your life, it fails you, and you’re down.
 You’d be better off as a Buddhist, Confucian, or Jainist.
-Try Jean Paul Sartre or Buber, and then you will be happy.”
+Try Jean-Paul Sartre or Buber, and then you will be happy.”

 And Annie would reply, “Justin, you’re completely immoral.
 You have no concern for the struggling masses, and there is so much injustice and corruption in this world.
 I can’t stand it; it must be stopped.
-So many big corporations exploiting people and the environment for their own personal benefit, and there will be no justice until we overturn the oppressors.
+So many big corporations exploit people and the environment for their benefit, and there will be no justice until we overturn the oppressors.
 Justin, ‘if you’re not part of the solution, you’re a part of the problem,’ just like Huey P. Newton said.”